- January 29, 2016

 Do you know how long the average filling is meant to last?
 It might come as a surprise to learn that they aren’t supposed to be permanent.
 In fact, the average metal filling has a life expectancy of only about ten years!
 After that, various problems can start to develop, leading to cavities and even the need for a crown or extraction!

 At Shorewood Family Dental Care we’re proud to offer tooth-colored composite fillings that blend into your smile perfectly.
-We are able to replace old metal fillings with new ones you won’t even notice, but there’s an important factor to consider: the longer you wait after the ten year mark the greater your chances of that old filling causing trouble!
+We are able to replace old metal fillings with new ones you won’t even notice.
+However, there’s an important factor to consider: the longer you wait after the ten year mark the greater your chances of that old filling causing trouble!

 Why Filings Go Bad

-Traditional fillings are made from metal amalgam, a mix of various metals all designed to create a long-lasting, stable, reliable replacement for the natural material of your teeth.
+Traditional fillings are made from metal amalgam.
+Amalgams contains a mix of various metals all designed to create a long-lasting, stable, reliable replacement for the natural material of your teeth.
 But there’s one thing that metal definitely can’t do: bond to your teeth.
 That’s where dental cement comes in: it holds your filling in place pretty reliably but it doesn’t last forever.

 By around the ten year mark dental cement will have worn away quite a bit.
-This may not make your filling loose, but it will create plenty of tiny, invisible gaps between your filling and your tooth where bacteria can get in.
+This may not make your filling loose, but it will create plenty of tiny, invisible gaps between your filling and your tooth.
+As such, this is where bacteria can get in.
 Once it’s there it can start causing tooth decay below the surface, resulting in undetectable cavities that are incredibly dangerous.
 That’s what makes them so risky: you won’t see those cavities until they start causing pain or break the surface of a tooth!

 Waiting to replace an old metal filling can cause serious harm to the filled tooth, resulting in the need for a crown or other dental restoration rather than just a fresh filling.
 If subsurface cavities are allowed to spread then can end up destabilizing the tooth to the point where it’s ready to fracture.
 The only way to protect it is to remove the filling and the damaged portions of the tooth, then place it under a crown for protection.